PierceNg/football.db-Glorp/repo/OpenFootball.package/OFGroup.class/README.md

-I am a group (of teams) in OpenFootball.
+I am the Smalltalk class for the table GROUPS.